nexus-uw/mell-gibson-mustache/README.md

 # mell-gibson-mustache

-another tor relay container but this one use github actions to build on 3 archs (amd64, arm/v7, and arm64).
+another tor container but this one use github actions to build on 3 archs (amd64, arm/v6, arm/v7, and arm64).

 set to rebuild every week to stay up to date

+great for use as a relay or proxy

 ```yaml
 version: "3"